 I’m always excited for guest posts from the talented Sedef Imer.
 Check out this adorable quilted coasters tutorial – perfect for gifts or summer entertaining!
-This tutorial features Sedef’s beautiful new collection, Rhapsody coming out in June from Riley Blake Designs.
+This tutorial features Sedef’s fabric collection, Rhapsody from Riley Blake Designs.

 Quilted Coasters Tutorial

 Hi, it’s Sedef Imer here, from Down Grapevine Lane .
 I’m delighted to be back as a guest blogger on Amy’s blog today!
 My sewing mantra is ‘sweetly modern’ so today I will be sharing a free tutorial to make this cute set of coasters that really reflects my sewing style.
 Happy, floral, and very Zakka!

 The fabrics I used are from my collection called ‘Rhapsody‘ for Riley Blake Designs (not out of print).
 The cheerful, bright colours of this line was inspired by the bohemian riot of multi-coloured houses in the beautiful Italian villages of Cinque Terre – a place that I visited with my husband many years back and have so many happy memories from.

 Here are the materials you will need and the steps to make these sweet coasters.
 Happy sewing!